Sbig App

 • Your vehicle will be inspected by the RTO officer-in-charge

-• You will be required to fill out Form 20 in order to obtain your RC for a two-wheeler.
+• You will be required to fill out Form 20 to obtain your RC for a two-wheeler.

 • An imprint of your vehicle’s chassis number will be taken by the officer-in-charge.